renweview/WWCodeMobile/UX-Tips.md

 Some examples of how this can be accomplished:
 Ask users to confirm that they would like to delete an item before deleting it.
 Verify that an input has been entered correctly before allowing users to complete a form.
 Use inactive states for “next” buttons until the user has completed the required task(s).

+**Don't reinvent the wheel**

+Users don’t always like change.
+They’re used to the conventional mode of presentation and generally prefer not to have to adapt to something new.
+That’s why it’s better to use tried and tested layouts throughout a product with minor tweaks to fit your particular goals.
+This approach enables users to feel more comfortable with your app and lets them use it without getting annoyed by unfamiliar layouts.

+For example, there’s no reason to relocate a drawer menu from the top of a screen to the bottom or change how users proceed in a mobile application.
+Sticking to tried and tested patterns saves your energy for those instances where design innovation really matters.